jaymcgavren/jaymcgavren.github.io/_posts/2025-06-06-coping-with-macos-sequoia.markdown

 My muscle memory is broken without these items, so let's set them up first.
 We'll repeat (and explain) some of these items later.

 * System Settings -> Keyboard -> Keyboard Shortcuts -> Modifier Keys.
 Select all your keyboards, one by one, and remap "Caps Lock" to "Control".
 * System Settings -> Privacy & Security -> Accessibility.
-Allow all the apps (that you recognize) that are awaiting permission to control your computer.
-(Such as Raycast, Slate, and Google Drive.)
+Allow any apps (that you recognize) that are awaiting permission to control your computer.
+(Such as Raycast, Slate, and Google Drive.
+This will only be applicable at this point if you copied configuration from another machine.)
+* Run and log into your password manager application.

 ## Portable config with a dotfiles repo